History, tourist information, and nearby accommodation

-Penrhyn is the work of George Hay Dawkins-Pennant, who employed Thomas Hopper to create a staggering, extravagant fantasy of a neo-medieval country house, modelled loosely after Heddingham Castle in Essex.
+Penrhyn is the work of George Hay Dawkins-Pennant, who employed Thomas Hopper to create a staggering, extravagant fantasy of a neo-medieval country house, modelled loosely after Hedingham Castle in Essex.

 Hopper drew inspiration from classical ruins like those at Palmyra, and medieval church architecture, not to mention contemporary neo-medieval fantasy houses like Gwrych, in Denbighshire, to create a luxurious, sweeping extravaganza of medieval exotica.

 Work began in 1820 and was largely complete by 1837.
 The centrepiece of Penrhyn is the enormous Norman-style hall, with a sturdy tower.